Life (Des'ree song)

 "Life" is a song by the British pop and soul singer Des'ree.
-It was the third single from her third album, Supernatural, and was released on 2 June 1998.
-This song remains Des'ree's biggest hit, peaking at number one in Austria, Hungary, Italy, and the Netherlands, as well as on the UK R&B Chart.
+It was the third single from her third album, Supernatural (1998), and was released on 2 June 1998.
+This song remains Des'ree's biggest hit, peaking at number one in Austria, Hungary, Italy, and the Netherlands, as well as on the UK R&B Singles Chart.

-In 2020, the song was covered by Sorenious Bonk and Signe Mansdotter for the Netflix TV show Sex Education.

 Lyrics

 Taking an "innocuous tone", this playful song mixes "stories about superstitions, phobias and travels around the world".
 The melody is "upbeat and jubilant".
 However, the lyrics and rhymes have been widely derided, with the song winning the "worst ever pop lyric" in a 2007 BBC poll, particularly for the verse: